The Railway after the War

-The Railway was built to supply the Japanese troops fighting against the Allies in Burma (now Myanmar).
-The line was completed in October 1943 and until the end of the war and despite substantial damage inflicted by allied bombing, it managed to keep operating.
+The railway was built to supply the Japanese troops fighting against the Allies in Burma (now Myanmar).
+The line was completed in October 1943 and until the end of the war and despite substantial damage inflicted by allied bombing, the railway managed to keep operating.

-After the war, although in very poor condition, the Railway was used to bring both POW and Japanese personnel back down into Thailand.
-Once that was done, it was used for the grim task of transporting the remains of POW’s recovered from little cemeteries along the railway, to the war cemeteries at Chungkai and Kanchanaburi in Thailand and Thanbyuzayat in Burma.
+After the war, although in very poor condition, the railway was used to move both POW and Japanese personnel back down into Thailand.
+Once done, it was then used for the grim task of transporting the remains of POWs recovered from cemeteries along the railway, to the war cemeteries that we now know at Kanchanaburi (Thailand) and Thanbyuzayat (Myanmar).

 Chungkai Cutting

-In 1947, the Allies decided that the railway from Thanbyuzayat (Burma) to the Burma-Thailand border would be torn up and the Thailand section sold to the Thai Government.
+In 1947, the Allies decided that the railway from Thanbyuzayat (Myanmar) to the Myanmar-Thailand border would be torn up and the Thailand section sold to the Thai Government.
 The proceeds of this sale were to go to countries entitled to reparation.

 Wang Pho Viaduct